atlan-antillia/EfficientNet-Mammography/README.md

 <h3>
 <a id="5.1">5.1 Inference script</a>
 </h3>
-Please run the following bat file to infer the Manmography test images by the model generated by the above train command.<br>
+Please run the following bat file to infer the Mammography test images by the model generated by the above train command.<br>
 <pre>
 ./2_inference.bat
 </pre>